barton-willis/advanced-calculus/README.md

 # Advanced calculus resources
-Class notes, homework,  and resources for MATH 460, fall 2023

-These are some resources that I might use for my fall 2023 course in elementary real analysis at the University of Nebraska at Kearney.
+For two decades, I taught undergraduate advanced calculus MATH 460 (real analysis) at the University of Nebraska at Kearney.
+This depository contains class notes, homework, and other resources that I used in the fall 2023 term.

 ### License